 The origin story of the garbage disposal

-General Electric also publicized their version of a garbage disposal unit in 1935 which became the reason for the debate as to who really came up with it first.
-But one thing remains clear – Hammes has a significant impact in making the garbage disposal unit an important part of the common household.
+General Electric also publicized its version of a garbage disposal unit in 1935, which became the reason for the debate about who came up with it first.
+But one thing remains clear – Hammes significantly impacts the garbage disposal unit, an important part of the common household.
 His company, the InSinkErator, remains a tough contender in the business today.

 Nowadays, you would expect most households to have a garbage disposal unit.
 But in 2009, only 50% of households had one.
-The demand of these units is increasing by the day because of their added benefit in terms of waste management and innovations.
+The demand for these units is increasing daily because of their added benefit in waste management and innovations.

 Types of garbage disposal units